 France has long been considered the epicenter of douceur de vivre, “the sweet life.”

-And, as you might expect, the French have made coloring books trés chic.
+And the French have made coloring books trés chic.

 Art therapy uses the process of creating art, facilitated by an art therapist, to improve a person’s physical, mental, and emotional well-being.